seththoenen/seththoenen.github.io/Inspec/05-reg-key.md

 end
 {% endhighlight %}

 We could keep going and keep adding more criteria to this test, but you get the point.
-For more examples on different ways to use the `registry_key` resource, hit up the official documentation above.
+For more examples on different ways to use the `registry_key` resource, refer to the documentation linked above.
 Now, let's go deeper into the `registry_key` resource.

 <h3>Understanding the .children Method</h3>